pgbackrest/pgbackrest/README.md

 - Link `latest` always points to the last backup.
 This has been added for convenience and to make restore simpler.

-- More comprehensive backup unit tests.
+- More comprehensive unit tests in all areas.

 ### v0.30: Core Restructuring and Unit Tests